Cool Technology for Pharmacy

 If you would have asked me a year ago if I had any interest in IV automation or robotics I would have said no. Since coming back from the ASHP Midyear however, I’ve found these systems to be quite compelling.
 I definitely think there is room for this type of automation in the pharmacy of the future.
 The key will be how to integrate them not only into one’s workflow, but into all the other pharmacy systems.

-4 thoughts on “Cool Technology for Pharmacy”
+4 responses to “Cool Technology for Pharmacy”

 1. Jerry,